fastly/compute-js-opentelemetry/examples/otel-demo/README.md

 * [`./edge`](./edge) - Edge Application "edge"

-  The Compute@Edge JavaScript application that serves as the entry point of the demo.
+  The Compute JavaScript application that serves as the entry point of the demo.
 Calling this application normally calls the "appengine" backend, described below, returning the body from that backend.